omerjerk/RemoteDroid/README.md

 Stream you device's display to another android device.
 And control your device back from that device.

 Note: For KitKat+ (Lollipop) devices, new [MediaProjection](https://developer.android.com/reference/android/media/projection/MediaProjection.html) APIs are available which do not require the app to be installed in /system partition.
-I'll incorporate that API in this demo soon.
+I've implemented this API in this demo.

 **Demo :** https://www.youtube.com/watch?v=ZdNcBAp0yeo